-People get confused about strength training vs bodybuilding.
-Understanding the difference is important to your health and fitness.
+Many people are confused about strength training vs bodybuilding.
+Understanding the difference is important to achieving your goals.

 Do images of pumped bodybuilders flexing on stage come to mind when you think about strength training?
 This is a common misperception that keeps many younger and older adults from trying to build healthy muscle because they don’t want to look bulky and muscular, or they feel like they’re too old to build that sculpted physique.

 If you relate to those concerns and have put off adding weights, bodyweight exercises, or resistance bands to your fitness routine, it’s time to learn the difference between strength training and bodybuilding.

 Bodybuilding is the art of developing a proportionate, hard body, one muscle at a time.
 These are bodies sculpted with great precision and effort so that the muscles are impressive.
 For most bodybuilders, the primary concern is the size of the muscles rather than the strength.

 Not all bodybuilders compete.
 If they choose to enter the sport, they are rated according to things such as muscle mass, proportion, symmetry, and definition.
 The focus is not so much on the amount of weight they can lift or their actual strength.